 Over the course of the undergraduate sequence, you will develop a deep understanding of psychology that will set you up for future research or clinical postgraduate studies.
 You will learn research skills from your first year that will build in later years to give you the best foundation and depth of expertise needed to interpret and understand behaviour.
 The psychology sequence is designed to build constantly on your knowledge through research-led teaching and by emphasising the impact of research in practice.

-In second year you will study the core units of psychology covering biological, cognitive, developmental and social psychology.
-Third year contains a capstone unit consolidating your knowledge of psychology and electives that expose you to the intricacies of the field.
+In the second year, you will study the core units of psychology covering biological, cognitive, developmental and social psychology.
+Third-year contains a capstone unit consolidating your knowledge of psychology and electives that expose you to the intricacies of the field.

 Major sequence requirements